imarkanovic/smart-particles/README.md

 **Due to p5js usage of WebGL, it is recommended to run this in Chrome**
 **Firefox has known performance issues, especially when running large amount of particles**

+**P.S - I hate designs, so the HTML is ugly, hardcoded.
+If someone wants to make it more pretty, please feel free to make a pull request**

 ## Usage
 You can choose the number of particles, along with their age.
 DNA mutation chance is best to be left between 0.7% and 1.5%.
 The maximum is 10%, however, it is not recommended to set it that high as you wont get effective learning.